msualp/ceowebsite/docs/QA_REPORT.md

    - **Issue**: The sitemap.xml file uses .html extensions which doesn't match the actual URL structure of the Next.js app
    - **Fix**: Updated sitemap.xml to use clean URLs without .html extensions

-2. **Meta Description Length** ⚠️ NOT FIXED
+2. **Meta Description Length** ✅ FIXED
    - **Issue**: Some meta descriptions may be too short or generic
-   - **Fix**: Ensure all pages have unique, descriptive meta descriptions between 120-160 characters
+   - **Fix**: Implemented a centralized meta description system in lib/meta-descriptions.ts with unique, descriptive meta descriptions (120-160 characters) for all pages

 3. **Image Alt Text** ✅ FIXED
    - **Issue**: Some images may have generic alt text